DarkSoul26/Yoga_Forever/README.md

 -   Similarly, go into the **yoga-forever-backend** directory and run `npm install`.
 -   And, start the backend server using the command `node app`.
 -   The application will be available on the **Port 3000** and the backend most probably will be running on **Port 8000**.

+### Version 2
+-   Clone the project from github.
+-   Contact me for the env file details: sanchitkalsi@gmail.com.
+-   Run the command `docker-compose up` to start the application.
+-   Run the command `docker-compose down` to close the application.

 ### Below are the ER diagram models of the Yoga User and the Yoga Payment
 <p align="center">